-Dealing with indifferent or incompetent people who could make a massive difference to the the lives of dogs and cats around them with very little effort.
+Dealing with indifferent or incompetent people (or organisations) who could make a massive difference to the the lives of dogs and cats around them with very little effort.

 Plus, almost every day I meet fantastic homeless or shelter dogs that I connect with and know would be great Kyle family members for the next 10-15 years but I just can’t adopt them all.
 My car and home simply aren’t big enough.
 Regrettably.

-Another one of the worst things about my work on dog and cat welfare is the time I need to spend away from my own 3 dogs (Joey, Rina and Jorro) and 5 cats (Sasha, Misha, Gigi, Yana and Bella) to do that – those 8 are just that awesome, and funny.
+Another one of the worst things about my work on dog and cat welfare is the time I need to spend away from my own 3 dogs (Joey, Rina and Jorro) and 7 cats (Sasha, Misha, Gigi, Yana, Bella, Pancho and Suzi) to do that – those 10 are just that awesome, and funny.

 What do you want you want your legacy to be?